 Polysaccharides make up approximately 80% of mushroom cell walls.
 Around half of these polysaccharides are beta-glucans, which may enhance both innate and adaptive immunity.

 Additionally, some mushrooms have antiviral, antibacterial, or anti-fungal properties, offering an extra layer of immune support.
+Scientific data has shown that mushrooms can inhibit the enzymes viruses use for replication.

 Some mushrooms have antiviral, antibacterial, or anti-fungal properties.